Why am I always so critical? How to overcome a judgemental mindset

 what is downward social comparison

-I realised that what Iโ€™d said was unwarranted and I should be more like my daughter, kind and accepting.
+I realised that what Iโ€™d said was unwarranted.
 The incident stayed with me and I started to notice that even when I didnโ€™t have an audience, I thought negatively about people.
 When I walked behind someone in the street or watched TV, I was constantly finding fault in my head.

 What is downward social comparison?

-Downward social comparison is when a person finds fault in others, often strangers, as a way of making themselves feel better.
-In a study led by Dustin Wood, a professor of psychology and a research fellow at the University of Alabama in the United States, students were asked to rate their peers.
-Those who tended to give generous ratings had kind-hearted characteristics and better mental health in general.
+This is when a person finds fault in others, often strangers, as a way of making themselves feel better.
+In a study led by Dustin Wood, a professor of psychology and research fellow at the University of Alabama, students were asked to rate their peers.
+Those who gave generous ratings had kinder characteristics and better mental health.

 โ€˜Seeing others positively reveals our positive traits,โ€™ said Wood, and the reverse was also true.
 Those who looked for positive traits were perceived to possess those same qualities โ€“ and the negatively minded were similarly judged.

 โ€˜Our experiences with caregivers serve as a working model for the behaviour we expect of others.โ€™ I could certainly see this in my early family life.
-Criticising each other and everyone else was the norm, something I have assimilated to such an extent that it has become second nature.
+Criticising each other and everyone else was the norm, something I assimilated to such an extent that it became second nature.

 Then I had a revelation.
-An old friend held a charity coffee morning, and I was in the company of a group of women I did not know.
+An old friend held a charity coffee morning, and I was in the company of women I did not know.
 One of them told a cutting story about somebody she knew.
 She was funny and we all laughed.
-But, as I walked home, I decided that I didnโ€™t like her.
+But as I walked home, I decided I didnโ€™t like her.
 I thought she had the very traits she condemned in her โ€˜friendโ€™.
 Moreover, I feared she would find fault with me as well.

 After that, it wasnโ€™t hard to see that what I fear in myself, I criticise in others.
 Many of my comments focus on appearance.
 I will criticise the way you look before you criticise me.
 Itโ€™s a defensive game, and it isnโ€™t making anyone any happier, myself included.